 The finest thing in the world is knowing how to belong to oneself.
 Michel de Montaigne

-los-angeles mystery mystery-series noir psychological-thriller thriller
+mystery thriller los-angeles mystery-series noir psychological-thriller

 What's right?
 If you want something, you have the right to take it.
 If you want to do something, you have the right to do it.

-life life-lesson los-angeles wisdom youth
+life wisdom youth life-lesson los-angeles

 I do love America.
 And LA is a very short commute to America its like half an hour on the plane.

-aircraft america los-angeles
+america los-angeles

 Los Angeles was the kind of place where everybody was from somewhere else and nobody really droppped anchor.
 It was a transient place.
 People drawn by the dream, people running from the nightmare.
 Twelve million people and all of them ready to make a break for it if necessary.
 Figuratively, literally, metaphorically -- any way you want to look at it -- everbody in L.A.
 Keeps a bag packed.
 Just in case.